Renowned College Professor P.S. Ruckman Kills Children, Self

 The Ruckmans’ autopsies are scheduled for Monday, March 5.
 Although police have confirmed that each victim was shot, details of their wounds and the type of firearm involved have not been released.

 P.S.
 Ruckman earned a Ph.D. in Political Science and Government from Ferris State University in 1991.
 He also earned a master’s and two bachelor’s degrees from Florida State University and the University of West Florida, respectively.
-He was the son of Baptist pastor and Pensacola Bible Institute founder Peter Sturges Ruckman, a leading voice of “King James Onlyism”, the belief that the King James Bible is the final, preserved word of God.
+He was the son of Baptist pastor and Pensacola Bible Institute founder Peter Sturges Ruckman, a leading voice of “King James Onlyism,” the belief that the King James Bible is the final, preserved word of God.